harshal2802/ProcessNewYorkTimesCOVID19Data/README.md

 - Select only required columns: "fips", "date", "cases", "deaths"
 - Drop records with null values: Drop records with null values in "fips", "date", "cases", "deaths" columns
-- Typecast to integer: cases and deaths to integer
+- Typecast to float: cases and deaths to float
 - Typecast date to datetime64[ns]

 Explanation: